 Two presenters at a community radio station encouraged discussion of election issues on polling day, the regulator Ofcom reports.
 It found a clear breach of the Ofcom code, which bans discussion of election issues while polling stations are open.
 Read its report (page 15).

 Eamonn Holmes opened a TV report by saying, “Should pet shock collars be banned?
 We think so.”
 The following piece continued to present a one-sided picture, in breach of the requirement for impartiality, found Ofcom.
 Read its report here (page 6)

 Publishing candid street photography may fall foul of the General Data Protection Regulation introduced in May 2018, a number of writers have speculated.
-Facial features and even the fact that someone was in a particular location are now classed as personal data, meaning consent must be sought for “processing” images: a problem for photographers who traditional snap unsuspecting people.
+Facial features and even the fact that someone was in a particular location are now classed as personal data, meaning consent must be sought for “processing” images: a problem for photographers whose work involves snapping unsuspecting people.
 The impact of the law will become clear over time.
 Read more